PracHub

 0

-• Server: queueing time, service processing time, database query latency, cache hit/miss rates, and external dependency latency.
+2. Instrument both the client (RUM) and the server to capture metrics such as TTFB, total blocking time, network RTT, DNS/TCP/TLS time, queueing time, per-service processing time, database query latency, cache hit/miss rates, and external dependency latency.

 Sign in to leave a comment